cfe-lab/MiCall/README.md

 #### You need to force Monitor to reprocess a given run ####

-First, stop the monitor.
+First, stop Monitor.
 Remove the results subfolder for the current version of MiCall.
-Restart the monitor.
+Restart Monitor.
 On the next hourly scan, Monitor will handle this folder as if it had never been processed through the current version of MiCall.
 That is, if it's The Newest Run, its samples will be immediately started and added to Samples In Progress, and if it's not The Newest Run, its samples will be added to